• Home

 Where to eat & drink

-A vibrant and walkable area, the neighborhood includes the Farmers Market indoor space, which includes not only produce but many eateries offering dine-in or to-go seven days a week, dishing out almost any kind of cuisine.
+A vibrant and walkable area, the neighborhood includes the Farmers Market indoor space, which not only features produce but many eateries offering dine-in or to-go seven days a week, dishing out almost any kind of cuisine.

 In the East Quarter are Ginger's Bar, Brass Ram, National Anthem, and Harwood Tavern.